Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Neural Network Architecture

 \section{Neural Network Architecture}

-Computer vision research has mostly been focused on deep neural network architectures the last ten years.
-One of the most adopted deep architecture for supervised learning tasks has been the Convolutional Neural Network (CNN) which exploits translational symmetry by applying successive learned filters in a hierarchical manner.
-Here after a few experiments, we found a CNN architecture that performs well for the minor variations in they data sets we evaluated.
+Computer vision research has mostly been focused on deep neural network architectures over the last ten years.
+One of the most adopted deep architectures for supervised learning tasks has been the Convolutional Neural Network (CNN), which exploits translational symmetry by applying successive learned filters in a hierarchical manner, that is, CNNs allow us to efficiently find spatial pattern across the input.
+We performed significant architecture and hyperparameter tuning, with the greatest impacts on wavefront reconstruction quality being informed by the number and size of filters, and the number of convolutional layers.
+Here we present a CNN architecture that performs well across the data sets we evaluated.

-The architecture uses 3 convolutional layers, each with 16 (5x5) filters.
-A final convolutional layer projects these to a single dimension.
-We implemented a custom layer to apply the pupil mask, removing the background pixels.
+A visual representation of our CNN architecture is found in Figure \ref{fig:cnn architecture}.
+The model uses 3 convolutional blocks, each with 16 (5x5) filters.
+A fourth convolutional layer projects these to a single channel.
+We implemented a custom layer to apply the pupil mask to remove the background pixels from the CCD frame.
+The \textcolor{black}{reconstructed modal coefficients} - the output of the model - are a linear combination of the remaining pupil pixels without a bias coefficient.
+The custom layer leverages AO-specific knowledge about the task to remove a considerable number of model parameters ($\approx$ 1 million) without significant impact on the model quality.
+Removing the bias term from the final fully connected layer has a minimal impact \textcolor{black}{o}n the model quality, but this choice is informed by the fact that the modes from the reduced intensity input should be centered at zero.
 This architecture has approximately 5.1 million trainable parameters.

 Optimizing the architecture for real-time inference would require considerable work and is outside the scope of this analysis.
-Larger models have been demonstrated to run at 6 milliseconds on nVidia V100 GPUs \cite{Thomas2021ImprovingAI} suggesting our model is likely to be able to be optimized to the required rate on more modern GPUs.
+Larger models have been demonstrated to run at 6 milliseconds on nVidia V100 GPUs \cite{Thomas2021ImprovingAI} suggesting our model is likely to be able to be optimized to the required latency ($<\sim$1ms) on more modern GPUs.